 If you meet the requirements and go through the process, you are eligible for up to $25,000 to apply towards your closing costs or down payment.

-You still must qualify for a mortgage.
+It would help if you still qualified for a mortgage.
 The educational course should help you determine your options and what you can do to repair your credit score if needed.
-There are also additional online courses offered by HPD.
+HPD also offers additional online courses.
 Not required, but you may find these informational.

 It is merely one program, so do not get discouraged if you are not eligible.
-Diligent homebuyers can search for federal, state, and other city programs that can assist with an array of areas, such as down payments and closing costs.
-A buyer’s agent can help you sort through the various options.
+Diligent homebuyers can search for federal, state, and other city programs to assist with various areas, such as down payments and closing costs.
+A buyer’s agent can help you sort through the different options.

-Available through Wells Fargo, the NeighborhoodLIFT program offers a $20,000 grant to go towards down payment assistance.
+The NeighborhoodLIFT program offers a $20,000 grant towards down payment assistance through Wells Fargo.
 Like the HomeFirst program, it comes in the form of a forgivable loan that lasts five years.
-For each year that the buyer occupies the home, a portion of the loan forgiven.
-If the buyer moves out at any time before those five years are up, the remaining balance is due immediately.
+Each year the buyer occupies the home, a portion of the loan is forgiven.
+The remaining balance is due immediately if the buyer moves out before those five years.

-If any of these programs look like a good fit for you, then take the next step and contact them.
-Ask about any further eligibility requirements and make sure you fully understand the terms and conditions before you apply.
+If any of these homebuyer programs look like a good fit for you, take the next step and contact them.
+Before applying, ask about further eligibility requirements and fully understand the terms and conditions.
 When choosing a mortgage lender, make sure they have experience with the type of program you’ve chosen.
 Additionally, talk with your buyer’s agent about the program you’re interested in.
-If the home buyer program has property requirements, they should be able to help you find one that matches those requirements.
+If the home buyer program has property requirements, they should help you find one that matches them.